aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-layer-management-effects/highlight-sheet-color-psd-files/_index.md

 ## Introduction

-Are you looking to dive into image manipulation and enhance your digital creations using Java?
-Whether you're a seasoned developer or just starting out, working with PSD files can open up a world of possibilities.
-PSD files are the industry standard for layered image editing, and with the power of Aspose.PSD for Java, you can effortlessly manipulate these files within your Java applications.
-Today, we’ll walk through how to highlight sheet colors in PSD files, ensuring your designs stand out in the most vibrant way possible.
+If you need to **highlight sheet color psd** files programmatically, you’ve come to the right place.
+In this tutorial we’ll walk through a complete, hands‑on example that shows you how to change the sheet color of individual layers using Aspose.PSD for Java.
+Whether you’re building a batch‑processing tool, a custom editor, or just automating repetitive design tasks, mastering this technique will give you fine‑grained control over your PSD assets.

+## Quick Answers
+- **What does “highlight sheet color” mean?** It’s a visual cue assigned to a layer that appears as a colored stripe in Photoshop’s layer panel.
+- **Which library handles this in Java?** Aspose.PSD for Java provides the `SheetColorHighlightEnum` and related APIs.
+- **Do I need a license to try it?** A free trial is available; a license is required for production use.
+- **Can I change multiple layers at once?** Yes—loop through the `Layer[]` collection and set each layer’s highlight.
+- **What Java version is required?** JDK 8 or higher.

+## What is “highlight sheet color psd”?

+A sheet‑color highlight is a metadata attribute stored inside a PSD file that tells Photoshop (and compatible tools) to draw a colored bar beside a layer name.
+It’s useful for quickly identifying groups of layers—think of it as a visual tag that can be set to colors like Violet, Orange, Yellow, etc.

+## Why change PSD layer color programmatically?

+- **Automation:** Process hundreds of files without manual clicks.
+- **Consistency:** Enforce a naming/color scheme across a design system.
+- **Integration:** Combine PSD manipulation with other Java‑based workflows (e.g., generating assets for mobile apps).

 ## Prerequisites

-Before we dive into the code, let's ensure you have everything you need to follow along smoothly.
-Here's a checklist of what you'll need:
+Before we dive into the code, make sure you have the following:

-- Java Development Kit (JDK): Make sure you have JDK 8 or higher installed on your machine.
-If not, you can download it from the [Java website](https://www.oracle.com/java/technologies/javase-downloads.html).
+- **Java Development Kit (JDK) 8+** – download from the [Java website](https://www.oracle.com/java/technologies/javase-downloads.html).
-- Integrated Development Environment (IDE): An IDE like IntelliJ IDEA, Eclipse, or NetBeans will make coding easier.
-Choose one that you're comfortable with.
+- **IDE** – IntelliJ IDEA, Eclipse, or NetBeans (your choice).
-- Aspose.PSD for Java Library: This is the star of the show!
-You’ll need to download and reference the Aspose.PSD for Java library in your project.
-You can get it from [Aspose's website](https://releases.aspose.com/psd/java/).
+- **Aspose.PSD for Java library** – obtain it from [Aspose's website](https://releases.aspose.com/psd/java/).
-- Sample PSD File: We’ll use a sample PSD file named `SheetColorHighlightExample.psd` for this tutorial.
-You can create your own or download a sample from the internet.
+- **Sample PSD file** – `SheetColorHighlightExample.psd` (create your own or grab a sample online).
-- Basic Knowledge of Java: A fundamental understanding of Java programming is essential to follow this tutorial.

-With everything in place, let's move on to importing the necessary packages and getting your project ready.
+- **Basic Java knowledge** – you should be comfortable with classes, methods, and simple file I/O.

 ## Import Packages

-First things first, let's import the required packages to kickstart our project.
-These imports will allow us to work with PSD files and manipulate them effectively using Aspose.PSD for Java.
+First, import the classes we’ll need.
+These imports give us access to the core image handling, layer manipulation, and the enumeration for sheet‑color highlights.

 ```java
 import com.aspose.psd.Image;